 These six inspiring ways your company can make a difference over the holidays will spread tidings of comfort and joy to your customers, staff and community – as well as giving you a warm glow inside.

 Giving your staff free time off to do charitable work is a win-win situation.
-Aside from supporting a charitable organization, corporate volunteering can benefit both your business and the individual – as well as being good for society, it’s been shown to boost mental health and could even help develop your employees’ leadership skills.
+Aside from supporting a charitable organization, corporate volunteering can benefit both your business and your employees as individuals.
+As well as being good for society, it’s been shown to boost mental health and could even help develop your employees’ leadership skills.

-Businesses that encourage volunteering also get a big tick in the box marked ‘socially responsible’ – and giving your employees the opportunity to support the community could pay long-term dividends.
-Also, while giving might be more rewarding than receiving, becoming more visible by getting your staff out into the community will give your business a positive PR boost.
+Businesses that engage in corporate volunteering also get a big tick in the box marked ‘socially responsible’ – and giving your employees the opportunity to support the community could pay long-term “dividends”.
+Also, while giving might be more rewarding than receiving, building an altruistic company culture will give your business a positive PR boost.

-There are plenty of proven benefits for businesses who give to charity, including improving your company’s reputation and building the respect of your employees.
-Ask your team to help you nominate a charity, or choose a cause linked to your business (for example, if you design homeware, you could donate to a homelessness charity).
+There are plenty of proven benefits for companies that donate to charities, including improving your company’s reputation and building the respect of your employees.
+Ask your team to help you nominate a charity, or choose a cause linked to your business.
+For example, if you design homeware, you could donate to a homelessness charity.

-Although visibility isn’t the name of the game here, you could make a donation on behalf of each of your regular or key clients, letting them know in your company Greeting Card how much has been donated, and to which charity, as a thank you for their loyalty.
+Although visibility isn’t the name of the game here, you could make a business donation to a charity on behalf of each of your regular or key clients.
+You can let them know in your company’s holiday Greeting Card how much has been donated, and to which charity, as a thank you for their loyalty.

-For those in need, Christmas can be a particularly challenging time, so why not examine your business to see if there’s anything you can offer in support of your local or wider community?
+For those in need, the holidays can be a particularly challenging time, so why not examine your business to see if there’s anything you can offer in support of your local or wider community?
 Many companies that donate to charities offer their own products and services, to help them benefit from their particular expertise.
 For example:

 As a business, giving back to the community can take many forms.
 There are plenty of creative ways you can encourage your staff to harness the holiday spirit to help others.
-Suggesting a group activity to raise money has the added bonus of minimising disruption to your office and bringing your team together for a common cause (one unrelated to your business).
+Suggesting a distanced or online group activity to raise money has the added bonus of minimising disruption and bringing your team together for a common cause (one unrelated to your business).

 Offer to match each donation made by staff – and make sure management gets stuck in too – and you’ll make even more of an impact.
 Short of ideas?
 Try one of these:

 Show you really mean it by extending your goodwill into 2021.
 Companies that give back do it all year round!
 Offering a sponsored internship spot, work experience placement or apprenticeship to a young person who needs help getting a foot on the ladder is great for your community, and could be beneficial for your business, too.

 There are many ways for your business to give back.
 The benefits of making your employees feel valued are well-documented, and include happier workers and boosted trust within your business.
-And as well as demonstrating your generosity as an employer, it could also protect you from a mass exodus come the new year.

 Of course, a solid bonus in each pay cheque never goes amiss.
 But there are other, more creative ways to show your appreciation.
-And with 64% of workers admitting they don’t enjoy the company holiday party, and many of those pulling a ‘social sickie’ to avoid it, it might be worth putting your money towards one of these bonuses instead:
+Here are some ways for your business to give back to your employees:

 If you can’t afford to recognize your employees with lump sums or costly perks, a small gift delivered in person with a handwritten Greeting Card goes further than you might think.
 It demonstrates that you genuinely value your workforce, and you’ve noticed their individual contribution to the team.
 Companies that give back are, above all, companies that care – no matter their budget.
 Thanks to Printfinity, you even have the option of printing a different, personalized design on every card, earning you even more brownie points.

 Want to spread the joy?
 Browse our customizable Greeting Cards.